Last updated 1 May 2019

 Your rights of access and correction

-You have the right to access Personal Information which we have collected from you, within the requirements of the Act.
+You have the right to request access to, or correction of, Personal Information which we have collected from you, within the requirements of the Act.

 We may withhold or refuse you access to your Personal Information if we are legally authorised to do so or where its disclosure to you is restricted by law, is the subject of legal action, or may compromise the privacy of another person.

-We may charge you a reasonable fee to access your information if permitted by applicable law.
+We may charge you a reasonable fee to access or correct your information if permitted by applicable law.

 How can you stop receiving marketing information?